Mark-Assessment/j-nowakowska-vitality-M4-2/README.md

 ## Introduction

-The primary goals of Vitality website is to provide a web-based application that is intuitive and easy to navigate, and allows users purchase health supplemets and healthy snacks .
+The primary goals of Vitality website is to provide a web-based application that is intuitive and easy to navigate, and allows users purchase health supplemets and healthy snacks.

 This is the fourth of four Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.